-Each time I watched the movie, first at a "premiere red carpet" sneak preview in Boston back in June, and twice again on DVD this week, I tried to put myself in the position of the average viewer; not only to put to one side the deep knowledge I have of the film's subject as a result of covering concussions in youth sports for MomsTEAM for the past twelve years, but also my professional relationships with three of the film's principals, Chris Nowinski, former Harvard College football player, ex entertainment wrestler, and concussion educator and advocate, neurosurgeon Robert Cantu, MD, and Executive Producer, Steve Devick.
+Each time I watched the movie, first at a "premiere red carpet" sneak preview in Boston back in June 2012, and twice again on DVD in the fall of 2012, I tried to put myself in the position of the average viewer; not only to put to one side the deep knowledge I have of the film's subject as a result of covering concussions in youth sports for MomsTEAM for the past twelve years (now 14 years), but also my professional relationships with three of the film's principals, Chris Nowinski, former Harvard College football player, ex entertainment wrestler, and concussion educator and advocate, neurosurgeon Robert Cantu, MD, and Executive Producer, Steve Devick.

 Ultimately, I concluded that it was an exercise in futility.
 I am simply just too close to the subject to be an objective, disinterested observer.
 Indeed, I realized that I would actually be doing readers of MomsTEAM a disservice if I did not review Head Games through the lens of my own knowledge and experience.

 So, what then, did I think of the movie?

 Unfortunately, I came away from each viewing of the movie more disappointed than the last.